 Lincoln Drive and Tatum Boulevard roadways are typically configured with two 12-foot travel lanes, one left-turn lane/median, two 12-foot travel lanes, and occasional right-turn deceleration lanes added where appropriate.
 Total pavement width varies from 62 feet to 67 feet.
 At the Lincoln Drive and Tatum Boulevard intersection, north and south bound Tatum Boulevard is configured as two travel lanes, a left-turn, two travel lanes in the opposite direction and a right-turn deceleration lane.
-Lincoln Drive is configured as two travel plus two left-turn lanes, and two travel lanes in the opposite direction.
+Lincoln Drive is configured as two travel lanes in the opposite direction.
 Westbound Lincoln Drive has a single right-turn deceleration lane while Eastbound Lincoln Drive does not.